318097/file-ops/README.md

      _Extend the functionality by providing custom pairs._
    - **Related Files:** View all the files from the current directory

+> Note: All extension data is stored in a file named `.file-tag` which gets created in rootworkspace directory.
+Please do not make any changes to that file.
+Add that file to the `.gitignore` based on the needs

 ## Keyboard Shortcuts

 Quick Switch - `Command+D` / `Control+D`